utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 - We can show the **simple difference** (or actual change) in the *count* of students from one year to the next.
 We'll assume there were `4` students in 2015 and `10` in 2019:
   - `New Count - Old Count = Simple Difference`.
   - Example: `10 - 4 = 6`.
-  - "The school served six more Special Education students in 2019 (10 students) compared to 2015 (four students)".
+  - "The school served six more special education students in 2019 (10 students) compared to 2015 (four students)".
 - We can show the **percent change** in the *count* of students from one year to the next:
   - `((New Count - Old Count) / Old Count) * 100 = Percent change`.
   - Example: `((10 - 4) \ 4) * 100 = 150%`.
-  - "The number of Special Education students served increased 150% from four in 2015 to 10 in 2019."
+  - "The number of special education students served increased 150% from four in 2015 to 10 in 2019."

 ### Describing percentage differences

-We also have the *percentage* of Special Education students in the school, which could be important.
+We also have the *percentage* of special education students in the school, which could be important.
 This is the share of students that are in the program compared to the total students in the school.

 - We can find the **percentage point difference** from one year to the next using simple change again, but we have the describe the change as the difference in percentage points:
   - `New Percentage - Old Percentage = Percentage Point Difference`.
   - Example: `15.5% - 11% = 4.5 percentage points` (NOT 4.5%).
-  - "The percentage of students in Special Education grew by 4.5 percentage points, from 11% in 2015 to 15.5% in 2019."
+  - "The percentage of students in special education grew by 4.5 percentage points, from 11% in 2015 to 15.5% in 2019."
-- We can find the **percent change of share** from one year to the next, but we have to again be very specific about what we are talking about ... the growth (or decrease) of the _share_ of students in Special Education.
+- We can find the **percent change of share** from one year to the next, but we have to again be very specific about what we are talking about ... the growth (or decrease) of the _share_ of students in special education.
   - `((New Percentage - Old Percentage) / Old Percentage * 100) = Change in share of students`.
   - Example: `((15.5 - 11) / 11) * 100 = 40.9`.
-  - "The share of students in Special Education grew 40% from 11% of students in 2015 to 15.5% of students in 2019."
-This describes the growth in the share of students in the program, not the number of Special Education students overall.
+  - "The share of students in special education grew 40% from 11% of students in 2015 to 15.5% of students in 2019."
+This describes the growth in the share of students in the program, not the number of special education students overall.

 Describing a percentage point difference to readers can be difficult, but perhaps less confusing than describing the percent change of a percent.

 Great, so which do we use?
 That depends on what you want to describe, of course.
-Schools that have fewer Special Education students to begin with will show a more pronounced percent change with any fluctuation.
+Schools that have fewer special education students to begin with will show a more pronounced percent change with any fluctuation.
 Then again, a school that has a large percentage of students could be gaining a lot of students with a small percentage change.
 In the end, we might need to use all of these values to describe different kinds of schools.
 We are talking about human beings, so perhaps the counts are important.

 ## Create our calculations